mothership-ec/mothership-install/README.md

 This will delete any existing file named `mothership.phar` in the `build` directory and create a new one from the source code.

 ## TODO
-+ More installation types e.g. CMS, EPOS, Minimal etc.
 + Add more command options e.g. self-update, uninstall etc.
-+ Ability to set a custom theme
 + Windows compatibility